Saidnazar97/Password_Generator/README.md

 Firstly, I will use the HTML, CSS and mostly focus on JavaScript to establish a random password function.
 Setting up Webpages such as (index.html, style.css, and script.js).

-- Using Bootstrap, required following items:
+- Using Bootstrap, established following items:

   - A Navbar